tjbrailey/Website/content/music.md

 title: Misc
 ---

-Here is a bit of an overview of what I'm reading and listening to, academic and otherwise.

 **Reading lists**

 I've put together a bunch of Excel sheets on different topics I am reading about.
 Perhaps they will be useful for you as well.